lorddusk/ObsidianDnD/Reference/deities/Bane.md

 Bane is vilified in many legends.
 Throughout history, those who favor him have committed dark deeds in his name, but most people don't worship Bane out of malice.
 Bane represents ambition and control, and those who have the former but lack the latter pray to him to give them strength.
 It is said that Bane favors those who exhibit drive and courage, and that he aids those who seek to become conquerors, carving kingdoms from the wilderness, and bringing order to the lawless.

-At many times and in many places in Faerûn, the faithful of Bane have been seen as saviors for their efforts in slaughtering raiders, throwing down corrupt rulers, or saving armies on the brink of defeat.
+At many times and in many places in Faerï¿½n, the faithful of Bane have been seen as saviors for their efforts in slaughtering raiders, throwing down corrupt rulers, or saving armies on the brink of defeat.
 But in just as many other places, the worship of Bane has created or supported cruel dictatorships, aided mercantile monopolies, or brought about the practice of slavery where before it didn't exist.